ngchihuan/LightPyCL/README.md

 lightsources = [lightsource0, lightsource1]
 ```

-ray_count defines the amount of rays the light source is to emit and directivity is the directional power distribution function of the light source.
-Note that elevation is measured away from the direction the light source is pointing in.
+*ray_count* defines the amount of rays the light source is to emit and *directivity* is the directional power distribution function of the light source.
+Note that elevation is measured away from the *direction* the light source is pointing in.

 The first light source origin is placed on the left hand side of the scene (x=-1, y and z = 0) and the second source is on the right (x=+1).

 The first source is pointing to the upper right [1,0,1] and the second source is pointing up left [-1,0,1] with a respective power of 1.0 and 2.0 and the same amount of rays.

-Finally, all the light sources are added to the list `lightsources` with can be handed to the raytracer.
+Finally, all the light sources are added to the list *lightsources* with can be handed to the raytracer.

 ### Optical elements and scene objects

-To generate optical elements the an instance of `geo_optical_elements` is required
+To generate optical elements the an instance of *geo_optical_elements* is required

 ```
 import geo_optical_elements as goe oe = goe.optical_elements()
 ```

-With `oe` we can currently generate primitives such as cubes, spheres, hemispheres and cylinders as well as more complex meshes such as parabolic mirrors, spherical lenses and other surfaces of revolution from 2D curves.
+With *oe* we can currently generate primitives such as cubes, spheres, hemispheres and cylinders as well as more complex meshes such as parabolic mirrors, spherical lenses and other surfaces of revolution from 2D curves.

-To create a hemisphere intended to measure a directional pattern of our light sources oe.hemisphere is called
+To create a hemisphere intended to measure a directional pattern of our light sources *oe.hemisphere* is called

 `hemisphere = oe.hemisphere(center=[0,0,0,0],radius=500.0,IOR=0.0)`

-The center of the hemisphere is placed at [0,0,0] and its radius is 500.
-To define it as a measuring surface it is assigned an IOR or 0.0.
-A termination surface would have an IOR of -1.0 and typical materials would be assigned an IOR > 1.0.
-Note that currently IOR values can not be greater than 1000.
+The *center* of the hemisphere is placed at [0,0,0] and its *radius* is 500.
+To define it as a measuring surface it is assigned an *IOR* (index of refraction) of 0.0.
+A termination surface would have an *IOR* of -1.0 and typical materials would be assigned an *IOR* > 1.0.
+Note that currently *IOR* values can not be greater than 1000.

-To create a parabolic mirror with a foal point at [0,0,0] and a focal length of 5 and a dish diameter of 20 `oe.parabolic_mirror` can be used as follows
+To create a parabolic mirror with a focal point *focus* at [0,0,0] and a *focal_length* of 5 and a dish *diameter* of 20 *oe.parabolic_mirror* can be used as follows

 `parabolic_mirror = oe.parabolic_mirror(focus=[0,0,0],focal_length=5.0,diameter=20.0,reflectivity = 0.98)`

-Note that the reflectivity is encoded in the IOR value of the GeoObject in order to keep the raytracer code simple.
-This is also the reason why IOR > 1000 is not permitted for refractive materials as an IOR = 1000.98 would mean "Mirror with reflectivity 98%" to the raytracer.
+Note that the *reflectivity* is encoded in the *IOR* value of the *GeoObject* in order to keep the raytracer code simple.
+This is also the reason why *IOR* > 1000 is not permitted for refractive materials as an *IOR* = 1000.98 would mean "Mirror with reflectivity of 98%" to the raytracer.

 Optical elements can be moved and rotated as follows: